PoonamS25/News-Classifier-using-MLOps-pipline/README.md

 To automate the ML production pipelines to retrain the models with new data, depending on the requirement:
 Here we want to retrain ML model on a schedule: New, labelled data is systematically available for the ML system on a daily, weekly, or monthly basis.
 The retraining frequency also depends on how frequently the data patterns change, and how expensive it is to retrain your models.

+Work Approach:

+newspaper3k  allows us to find, extract, download, and parse articles from a potentially unlimited number of sources.
+Also, this works relatively seamlessly across multiple languages also.
+If that weren’t enough, newspaper is capable of caching articles, multi-threaded downloads, and basic NLP.
+In order to exemplify newspaper, I will collect three small corpora, each contianing articles from a specific category of news (i.e. education, politics, sports).
+I will then extract and summarize the keywords of these categories.
+Based on these keywords we should be able to clearly distinguish between the three categories and make an assumption about he underlying topic or category.